Westar Institute: Organizational structure

 Westar is managed by a Board of Directors and staff.
 Membership is divided into Associate Members, who are members of the public, and Westar Fellows, scholars in the field of religious studies or a cognate discipline.
 Associate membership provides ongoing support for the organization in the form of annual dues, and is open to anyone with an interest in religion.
 However, scholars must apply to become Fellows.
 To become a Fellow, a person must hold an "advanced academic degree (Ph.D. or equivalent) in religious studies or related disciplines with accredited universities worldwide."
 While there is no required religious affiliation, Fellows do commit to the Ethos & Protocol statement, which includes sharing historical-critical research with the public.
 The approach taken by the Westar Fellows to their research has drawn criticism from a number of directions.

 Activities

 Westar sponsors "large-scale, collaborative research projects" called seminars on various topics in early Christian history.
-The first and most famous of these was the Jesus Seminar on the historical Jesus, which lasted from 1985-1993.
+The first and most famous of these was the Jesus Seminar on the historical Jesus, which lasted from 1985 to 1993.
 Other Westar seminars include the Paul Seminar, Acts of Apostles, Christian Origins, and, currently, the Christianity Seminar.
 While Scholars communicate throughout the year, twice annually they present papers at national meetings with a public audience.
 Meetings culminate in votes by both Fellows and Associate Members regarding specific historical assertions.

 Voting system

 The concept of voting on aspects of early Christian life and the accuracy of biblical sayings was not a unique innovation of Westar.
-Rather, it was based on "the disciplined work of Bible translation committees, a very traditional scholarly practice."
+Rather, it was based on "the disciplined work of Bible translation committees, a very traditional scholarly practice," based in turn on the more ancient Greek voting system that involved dropping colored beads into an urn.
 Westar Fellows vote as follows: